JayantUppal/Infinity/AlphaAI/Blog-Post-Similarity/README.md

     <img src="images_doc1/1-1-bench-press.jpg"  height="100">
     <img src="images_doc2/gallery_image_barbell-bench-press_7A72.jpg"  height="100">

 NOTE: Text similarity and image similarity thresholds can be set according to the domain knowledge.
-For example - Threshold will vary when used as a plagiarism checker and when used as a similar article search.
+For example - The threshold will vary when used as a plagiarism checker and when used as a similar article search.

 ## How to use